 Jesse provides support for sending notifications to delivery channels.
-At the moment, Telegram and Discord drivers are ready and shipped with the live trade plugin out of the box.
+At the moment, Telegram, Discord, and Slack drivers are ready and shipped with the live trade plugin out of the box.

 To receive Telegram notifications you need:

 - A Telegram bot

 - The ID of the Telegram account that wishes to receive notifications

 BotFather.
 Follow the instructions by BotFather to create a new bot.
 It will ask for a name and a username for your bot.
 At last, it will generate your bot's access token for the HTTP API, which is a string like:

 Enter it in your project's

 .env file for either

 ERROR_TELEGRAM_BOT_TOKEN is used for error notifications only.
 It is sometimes useful to have a separate bot for urgent notifications so you can mute the general one as it can be sometimes too verbose.